Dealing with complaints: Complaints about misconduct (including serious misconduct and criminality)

 Handling the Complaint

 Conduct complaints are recorded on ECCS as HMRC’s record of all complaints received from customers.
-Do not scan a complaint letter which includes an allegation of misconduct.
+Do not scan a complaint letter which includes an allegation of gross misconduct.

 - The following information should be recorded on ECCS